 * MiG-23s were occasionally used for test and trials of improved flight control systems, avionics, and the latest missiles.
 One was even fitted with "radar absorbing materials" for experiments in "stealth" operation.

 The idea that there was a big market for MiG-23 upgrades proved an illusion.
-Nobody bit and the MiG-23-98 went absolutely nowhere.
+Nobody bit, and the MiG-23-98 went absolutely nowhere.
 The problem was that most MiG-23 users were too strapped for cash to afford an upgrade with all the latest gadgetry.
-So far, there has been little evidence of users willing to spend much money to keep their MiG-23s in service.BACK_TO_TOP
+So far, there has been little evidence of users willing to spend much money to keep their MiG-23s in service, and the MiG-23 is gradually disappearing from flight operations.BACK_TO_TOP